danielscholl/git-mirror-automation/docs/Supported targets.md

 Required permissions on the Azure DevOps access token: **Code (read, write & manage)**

-## Entire Azure DevOps Account
+## Entire Azure DevOps organization

-**Note:** When using an Azure DevOps account as a target then you must also use an Azure DevOps account as the source.
+**Note:** When using an Azure DevOps organization as a target then you must also use an Azure DevOps organization as the source.

 ``` json
 {